-- Did you enter the right name or IP address? > [!IMPORTANT] > Using the PC name requires your network to resolve the name correctly through DNS.
+Using the PC name requires your network to resolve the name correctly through DNS.
 In many home networks, you have to use the IP address instead of the host name to connect.

-- Are you connecting to a supported Windows version? > [!NOTE] > Windows XP Home, Windows Media Center Edition, Windows Vista Home and Windows 7 Home or Starter are not supported without 3rd party software.
+Windows XP Home, Windows Media Center Edition, Windows Vista Home and Windows 7 Home or Starter are not supported without 3rd party software.

 Why can't I sign in to a remote PC?